ropensci-archive/changes/readme.md

   [insert picture/code here]

-3. Use stow to review and visualise the changes you have made to your project.
+3. Review and visualise the changes you have made to your project.
   [insert picture here]

 ```